- Attractions >

 With some of the highest sunshine hours in the country and an array of secluded swimming spots suitable for the whole family, Hawke’s Bay is an ideal summer holiday destination.

 Whether you want to cool down under a waterfall, warm up with surfing lessons, or simply take a dip at one of Hawke's Bay's many beaches and watering holes, here is our list of summer swimming spots for you and your family! (or check out the full range of options for beaches and pools)

 The quintessential Hawke's Bay summer's day at Waimarama Beach

-A popular spot for surfers and families, Ocean Beach is less developed in comparison to its neighbour, Waimarama Beach.
+A popular spot for surfers and families, Ocean Beach is less developed in comparison to its neighbour, Waimarama.
 If your family includes a dog, Ocean Beach’s designated off-lead area is ideal, providing a couple of kilometres of coast on which to stretch two legs or four.
 Ocean Beach also has summer holiday lifesavers on duty.

 A short drive from Havelock North, Maraetotara Falls is a hugely popular summer spot.
 There is a great swimming hole at the base of the waterfall, with fresh clear water.
 If you’ve got time - walk Maraetotara Historic Walk, you won’t be disappointed!
 Discover the old Havelock North Power Station and its beautiful surroundings.
 The track is easy, and kids will love it.